What Are Track Marks?

 What Types Of Drugs Are Injected?

-Many drugs of abuse can be administered more than one way, including by IV injection.
+Many drugs of abuse can be administered in more than one way, including by IV injection.
 Commonly injected drugs include:

 - Cocaine (including crack)